OthavioH/TestSuperHeroes/README.md

 # Super Heroes Test

-A test made by my friend to test some skills creating an API.
+Web software made to test some skills creating an API.

 Simple CRUD made with Sequelize to be able to use mysql as project's database.